 Arsenolipids

 A wide range of organic compounds that contain atoms of arsenic have been found in fish and other marine organisms, and these include lipids, although these are usually present at low levels.
 Some authors take a rather wide view of what constitutes an arsenolipid and thus define compounds such as trimethylarsine and its metabolites as lipids, simply based on their solubility in organic solvents.
 I do not consider this an appropriate definition (see my web page on nomenclature), and only those lipids, both simple and complex, which have been characterized sufficiently to be certain that they contain long aliphatic chains and arsenic atoms somewhere in the molecule are considered here.
-Methylation of inorganic arsenic may be a de-toxification method in some organisms that yields products that can be incorporated into organic compounds including lipids with fish at the end of the marine food chain.
-While the potential toxicity of arsenolipids to human consumers of fish products requires further evaluation and monitoring, there appears to be little cause for concern at present.
-With improvements in analytical methodology, more of these arsenolipids are being identified, characterized and quantified, but the biosynthetic mechanisms have not been determined.

 1. Hydrocarbons and Fatty Acids containing Arsenic Atoms

-Long-chain hydrocarbons with a terminal dimethylarsinoyl moiety were first isolated and characterized from capelin, Mallotus villosus, as recently as 2008, and they have since been detected in other fish species and in brown algae.
+Long-chain hydrocarbons with a terminal dimethylarsinoyl moiety were first isolated and characterized from capelin, Mallotus villosus, as recently as 2008, and they have since been detected in other fish species and in brown algae (seaweeds).
 The main isomer is 1‑dimethylarsinoylpentadecane, found together with C17 and C19 analogues as well as one thought to be 1-dimethylarsinoyl all-cis-4,7,10,13,16,19-docosahexaene, if a biosynthetic relationship to docosahexaenoic acid is assumed.
 In one organism, traces of even-numbered species were found, and further species with one to five double bonds have now been identified.
 Indeed, an arsenohydrocarbon with seven double bonds has been detected in oils from cod and blue whiting (C35H56AsO).
 Other molecular forms include some with multiple double bonds in conjugation.

 A series of saturated fatty acids with a terminal dimethylarsinoyl moiety and with 15 to 19 carbon atoms was detected initially in cod-liver oil, i.e., the dimethylarsinoyl group appears to replace the terminal methyl group of conventional even-numbered fatty acids.
 In addition, unsaturated fatty acids, which are related structurally to oleic, docosapentaenoic and docosahexaenoic fatty acids, were detected, although only one fatty acid with an even-number of carbon atoms was found, i.e., C24H38AsO3.
 In further studies, an even wider range of such fatty acids was detected including some with hydroxyl substituents, and more will no doubt be reported in future.
 The two fatty acids illustrated below are presumably related biosynthetically to hexadecanoic and docosapentaenoic acids.
 All fish oils examined appear to contain a comparable range of hydrocarbons and fatty acids of this type, with the proportions varying somewhat among species and at overall concentrations of 4.3 to 10.5 mg per kg.